DanHodges/TheologicalDictionary/wrath-of-god.md

 # Wrath Of God
-Definition of Wrath Of God coming soon.
+The definition of Wrath Of God is coming soon!